emilygv/emilyvernon.com/_posts/2017-03-20-what-it-means-to-work-for-a-brand.md

 title: What it Means to Work for a Brand
 category: Career development
 image: "http://farm5.staticflickr.com/4262/35049485242_274ca2ab9c_b.jpg"
+further_reading:
+    - Is There Life After Leaving a Large Brand?
+    - Aligning Your Vision with a Brand's
+    - Reclaiming Your Design Identity
 ---
 **Pledging your time and talents to a brand influences your identity.
 It’s a joint undertaking as both you and the brand believe in the suitable match.
 The points of compatibility are much like the ones in a personal relationship, however more complex.
 A brand is a myth before a being.
 By recognising your place within a brand ecosystem, your personal purpose can be contextualised and optimised for you and the brand.**